mozilla-ai/mcpd-sdk-python/README.md

 ## Features

 - Discover and list available `mcpd` hosted MCP servers
-- Retrieve tool definitions and schemas
+- Retrieve tool definitions and schemas for one or all servers
-- Dynamically invoke any tool using structured arguments
+- Dynamically invoke any tool using a clean, attribute-based syntax
-- Generate self-contained tool functions for frameworks like [any-agent](https://github.com/mozilla-ai/any-agent)
+- Generate self-contained, deepcopy-safe tool functions for frameworks like [any-agent](https://github.com/mozilla-ai/any-agent)
 - Minimal dependencies (`requests` only)

 ## Installation